-These Vegan Cashew Chocolate Truffles are the most delicious treat – they’re melt-in-your-mouth silky, super creamy, perfectly sweet and most importantly, undetectably dairy-free.
+These Vegan Chocolate Truffles are the most delicious treat – they’re melt-in-your-mouth silky, super creamy and perfectly sweet.

 As much as I love dark chocolate, the one thing I have missed a lot since going dairy-free has been sweet, creamy, melt-in-your-mouth milk chocolate truffles.